isomerpages/ago-test/_careers/Scholarships.md

 **Career, Training Opportunities &amp; Job Rotation**

-Upon graduation, the scholars will embark on a rewarding career in public sector&nbsp;auditing.
+Upon graduation, the scholars will embark on a rewarding career in public sector auditing.
 Comprehensive training designed to develop individuals in maximising their potential will be provided.
 In addition, job rotation will be provided to allow exposure to different aspects of audit.

-**Student Exchange&nbsp;Programme**
+**Student Exchange Programme**

 We encourage our scholars to develop a broad perspective by participating in their respective universities' overseas Student Exchange Programme.
 Additional allowances will be covered in accordance with our scholarship policy.